Updated 7/28/2022 to include 10 – yes, TEN! — self care ideas to treat yourself to Self Care Sundays.

 Meditate or do some deep breathing exercises.
 Personally, I love the Chopra app for guided meditation, but you can also focus relaxing and sitting quietly while focusing on your breath work.

-Sometimes when we are processing our feelings and emotions, it can be helpful to write it out.
-Journaling by answering questions, writing about a topic, or just letting your thoughts flow to the page.
+Sometimes when we are in a funk or not feeling life, it can mean we’re processing feelings and emotions.
+To help work through them, writing them out can be helpful.
+Journaling can include answering questions, writing about a topic, or just letting your thoughts flow to the page — it’s up to you.

 5. Netflix and chill.